knpuniversity/rest/knpu/plan.md

 - content-type
 - characeter link
 - _self link (mention IANA more later with pagination)
-- fix /characters/{id}

 ##### CHAPTER 6: Using the HATEOAS library

 - refactor links into HATEOAS library
 - remove manual serialization logic and replace with HAL stuff
+- fix /programmers/{id} to use HAL

 ##### CHAPTER 7: Hal Embedded resources

-- fix /characters
+- fix /programmers
-- add the embedded resources
+- add the embedded resources (battles)
 - links versus embedded

 ##### CHAPTER 8: HATEOAS

-- add 3 new links to /characters/{id} for "next battles": 3 possible next
+- add 3 new links to /programmers/{id} for "next battles": 3 possible next
   projects that we could battle
 - update our client to no longer create battles via a hardcoded projectId, but instead, by choosing one of these links and following it